0xrahulm/dxp-cli/cmd/signer/signCmdUsage.md

-Currently, polycli only supports signing transactions.
+Currently, dxpcli only supports signing transactions.
 Message and arbitrary signing might happen in the future.
 In order to sign as message we first need to create some transaction data in a JSON file

 ```json
 {